ronospace/Flow-Ai/PROJECT_BLUEPRINT.md

 ## 🎆 Project Status Summary

-**Flow iQ** has evolved from a concept into a comprehensive, production-ready women's health platform with advanced AI capabilities, community features, gamification elements, and clinical-grade intelligence.
+**Flow Ai** has evolved from a concept into a comprehensive, production-ready women's health platform with advanced AI capabilities, community features, gamification elements, and clinical-grade intelligence.
 The app represents a significant achievement in Flutter development with enterprise-grade architecture, security compliance, and user experience design.

 **MAJOR MILESTONE ACHIEVED**: The app now runs flawlessly on iOS with all core services initialized, consistent branding throughout, and zero critical compilation errors.
 All community features are fully integrated with proper widget implementations.